 Steering Committee

-Dr. Jennifer Thigpen, Director of ADVANCE at WSU, oversees all the ADVANCE at WSU activities, coordinating events and trainings, as well as programs (i.e., the External Mentor, Transitions, and Leadership opportunities).
-Jennifer meets monthly with the Departmental Liaisons, and every semester with the ADVANCE at WSU Steering Committee.
-She provides oversight for program development and faculty friendly initiatives and informs academic units regarding ADVANCE at WSU activities.
-Dr. Thigpen’s mission is to expand upon the excellent mentoring initiatives already in existence at WSU and to build collaborative relationships across campus.
+Dr. Erika Offerdahl, Director of ADVANCE at WSU, oversees all the ADVANCE at WSU activities, coordinating events and trainings, as well as programs (i.e., the External Mentor, Transitions, and Leadership opportunities).
+Erika meets monthly with the Departmental Liaisons, and every semester with the ADVANCE at WSU Steering Committee.
+She provides oversight for program development and faculty-friendly initiatives and informs academic units regarding ADVANCE at WSU activities.
+Dr. Offerdahl’s mission is to expand upon the excellent faculty support programs already in existence at WSU and to build collaborative relationships across the system.

 Douglas Call